Growing your business

 Innovate UK has funds and competitions available to help businesses undertake a range of tasks including feasibility testing, product creation and improvement, and research and development.

-Research and Development Tax Credits on corporation tax are available for projects that try to develop practical science or technology solutions, even if they fail.
+Research and Development tax reliefs on corporation tax are available for projects that try to develop practical science or technology solutions, even if they fail.

-The Department for International Trade’s website offers guidance for new, occasional and frequent exporters.
+The Department for Business and Trade’s website offers guidance for new, occasional and frequent exporters.

 Cambridgeshire Chambers of Commerce offer a range of services to help exporters.